 Picking The Perfect Location

 The Dolomites have been gaining huge popularity on social media, with more and more visitors coming from around the world every year.
-Some of the locations in the Dolomites are easily accessible year-round by car and ski lifts such as the famous Lago di Braies and Seceda.
-However, the majority of these locations are super busy, and can lack privacy, which might not be what you are looking for for your intimate elopement.
-If you want to beat the crowds, there are a few tricks, such as visiting locations in the off-season, getting there for sunrise, hiking or finding an equally beautiful, but less “insta-famous” location.
+And because some of these locations in the Dolomites are easily accessible year-round by car and ski lifts such as the famous Lago di Braies, Alpe di Siusi and Seceda, they can be super busy and can lack privacy, which might not be what you are looking for for your intimate elopement.
+If you want to beat the crowds, there are a few tricks, such as visiting locations in the off-season, getting there for sunrise, hiking or finding an equally beautiful, but less “Insta-famous” location.
+Hiring a photographer (like me) who is a local expert is a great way of finding these hidden gems of locations.
 Or of course, you could charter a private helicopter!

-An elopement isn’t complete without the right photographer to capture this incredible adventure for you.
+Your Dolomites elopement isn’t complete without the right photographer to capture this incredible adventure for you.
 You’ll want to have an experienced elopement photographer, who is also a local expert, and that’s where I come in!
-I’m an award-winning adventure wedding & elopement photographer, and I’m based not far from the Dolomites.
+I’m a multi-award-winning adventure wedding & elopement photographer, and I’m based close to the Dolomites on the Austrian/Italian border.
 As a local expert, I’m here to help guide you through the whole process of planning your elopement in the Dolomites.
-From helping you find an epic location, sharing my local contacts with you and helping you plan the perfect elopement day timeline, I’m here as your Dolomites elopement guru!
+My Dolomites Elopement packages include helping you find an epic location for your intimate elopement ceremony away from the crowds, sharing all my local contacts with you such as wedding planners, florists, videographers and makeup artists, and helping you plan the perfect elopement day timeline so that your day is filled with adventure and excitement without having to feel pressured with time.
+I’m here as your Dolomites elopement guru!